What is Uni to Uni Safeguard?

 Can family members be involved in the process?

-With consent, family involvement is encouraged to support reintegration and reduce risks of re-offending.
+With consent, family and friends’ involvement is encouraged to support reintegration and reduce a backlash.